-The management of thickening agents was reviewed for three patients.
-A speech and language assessment report was in place for two patients.
-One patient was awaiting assessment and this was clearly documented including evidence this was being followed up by nurses.
-Care plans were in place.
+The management of thickening agents was reviewed.
+A speech and language assessment report and care plan was in place.
 Records of prescribing and administration which included the recommended consistency level were maintained.

 Care plans were in place when patients required insulin to manage their diabetes.
-There was sufficient detail to direct staff if the patient's blood sugar was outside of the recommended range.
+There was sufficient detail to direct staff if the patient's blood sugar was too low or too high.